learn-co-curriculum/dsc-mle/README.md

-    0.4
+    5.5

 With both these approaches in hand , let's see which answer is more suitable by creating a general case from this example.
-We want to know the probability of 11th flip $ p_{11}(f_{11})$, being a head so we can write:
+You want to know the probability of 11th flip $ p_{11}(f_{11})$, being a head so you can write:

 > $p_{11}(f_{11}=Heads)$

-We can also write above for calculating probability of $ith$ flip being a Head:
+You can also write above for calculating probability of $ith$ flip being a Head:

 > $p_i(f_i = Heads) = \theta_i$

-Here we introduce $\theta_i$, which is the parameter that governs the outcome of ith flip.
-To signify that the probability distribution depends on $\theta_i$, we can use conditioning as we saw earlier and write down the last equation to show the probability distribution function along with its dependence on theta_i.
+Here $\theta_i$ is the parameter that governs the outcome of ith flip.
+To signify that the probability distribution depends on $\theta_i$, you can use conditioning as you saw earlier and write down the last equation to show the probability distribution function along with its dependence on theta_i.

 > $p_i((f_i = Heads) | \theta_i)$